trevorstephens/gplearn/doc/intro.rst

 **Subtree Mutation**

-Subtree mutation is one of the more aggressive mutation operators and is controlled by the p_subtree_mutation parameter.
+Subtree mutation is one of the more aggressive mutation operations and is controlled by the ``p_subtree_mutation`` parameter.
 The reason it is more aggressive is that more genetic material can be replaced by totally naive random components.
-This can reintroduce lost functions and operators into the population to maintain diversity.
+This can reintroduce extinct functions and operators into the population to maintain diversity.

 Subtree mutation takes the winner of a tournament and selects a random subtree from it to be replaced.
-A donor subtree is generated at random and this is inserted into the original parent to form an offspring in the next generation.
+A donor subtree is generated at random and this is inserted into the parent to form an offspring in the next generation.

 .. image:: images/gp_ops_subtree.png
     :align: center